 Bikes like the FSR XC Comp are the mainstay of Specialized’s business, so it’s no surprise to discover that the 2009 version is as competent an all-rounder as ever.
 If it weren’t for the limitations of its fork then it would deﬁnitely be in with a shout for top honours.
 As it is though, it’s a brilliantly executed do-anything machine that represents excellent value.

 Ride & handling: Do-it-all performance, but frame needs a better fork to do it justice

 It’s hard not to like the XC Comp from the ﬁrst turn of the pedals.
 Relaxed angles – particularly at the front – hint at handling that’s biased towards higher speeds, but this isn’t the case.
-The Specialized feels equally at home plodding up a steep, rooty climb at walking pace or carving turns on a high speed singletrack descent, with weight distribution that’s perfectly ‘planted’ and benign steering that does what you ask of it, when you want it to.
+The Specialized feels equally at home plodding up a steep, rooty climb at walking pace or carving turns on a high-speed singletrack descent, with weight distribution that feels perfectly ‘planted’ and pleasantly benign steering that does what you ask of it, when you want it to.

 With no compression damping – adjustable or otherwise – on the basic rear shock, it pays to take a little time to ﬁne-tune setup.
 Specialized’s FSR rear end is naturally active, so a shock with too much sag and a choppy pedalling style can easily provoke a fair degree of rear end bounce and wallow.